Orenburg shawl: Composition

-The shawls are made from a blend of silk and indigenous goat fiber, similar to cashmere or mohair.
-Harsh climate and the specific features of the area created perfect conditions for successful breeding of the Guberlinskoy breed that has a light, warm, soft, silky and long-fiber fluff.
 This particular type of wool is exclusively peculiar to this breed.
 The goats are brushed each spring to collect the fiber.
 Each goat gives off about a pound of fiber.
 The fiber is then handspun using a supported spindle.
 It is then plied against a commercial silk thread.
 The silk helps hold the shape of the lace, preventing it from needing to be blocked as often as it would without the silk.
 Originally the shawls were made entirely of goat fiber, but this changed.
 By plying with one silk single and one goat, the price of the shawls decreased, because the labor required to produce a shawl decreased.
 The silk also increased the strength of the shawl.

 Shawls

 After the yarn has been spun and plied, the shawl is then knitted before washing the yarn.
 The yarn and fiber are not washed until the shawl has been knitted and is ready for blocking and sale.
 The shawls are knitted into a variety of geometric designs.
 The shawls are made in many shapes: rectangular, square and triangular.
 The size varies from a 5 ft by 5 ft square shawls to a headscarf-sized ones.
 Color varies depending on the coloring of the goats.
 Some shawls contain more than one color.